 - Subscription-To the American Bee Journal magazine for a monthly gift of more beekeeping knowledge.

 - Bee Decor– Other beekeeper gifts include home decor with bees or a honeycomb pattern on it.
-Your beekeeping friend might like themed gifts such as tea towels, a painting, pottery, a wooden sign, an ornament, jewelry, or any other number of honey bee gifts!
+Your beekeeping friend might like themed gifts such as tea towels, a pot holder, a painting, pottery, a wooden sign, an ornament, jewelry, or any other number of honey bee gifts!

 There are so many ways to give a special gift to your favorite beekeeper.
 Whether they’re a friend, family member, or your local beekeeper that you want to thank.
 A beginning beekeeper or seasoned, they will love a thoughtful, bee-themed present from you!